How to apply

 Neither the LSAT nor the GRE are required.

 The LL.M. application process is done online through LSAC LL.M.
 Applicant Services.
+The application will be availabe in October 2014.

 To apply, you will need to provide the following documents to the LSAC LL.M.
 Applicant Services: